Welcome to Astrosite Groningen.

 C/2022 N2 (PANSTARRS)14-15near maximumnoyes

 NEW!
-October 17, a new file with comparison stars from APASS in the magnitude 10-15 range is available for the October/November moonless period.
+December 15, a new file with comparison stars from APASS in the magnitude 10-15 range is available for the December/January moonless period.

 Bright comet C/2023 A3 (Tsuchinshan-ATLAS) in the evening sky